tezos/tezos-mirror/docs/introduction/test_networks.rst

 - Run Docker image: ``wget -O carthagenet.sh https://gitlab.com/tezos/tezos/raw/latest-release/scripts/tezos-docker-manager.sh``

 Carthagenet is a test network running the Carthage protocol.
-Carthagenet will run until Carthage is replaced by another protocol on Mainnet.
+Following the activation of the Delphi protocol replacing Carthage on Mainnet, Carthagenet will stop being maintained on December 12th, 2020.

 On Carthagenet, the following constants differ from Mainnet: